A Year of Art, Week 32

 Task: Draw Something Four Ways

 A genuinely kick-arse task I hadn't held up as very exciting, but how wrong this sweary artist was.
-A mix of my favourite media: good old ink, flighty watercolour, reliable pencil colour and then an orgy of all of the above.
+A mix of my favourite media: Good old pencils, reliable pencil colour, ink and then flighty watercolour.
 Which is your favourite?

 Task: Add Patterns to The Bowls